hubmapconsortium/portal-ui/README.md

 A [simple demonstration](compose/) of how the NGINX reverse proxy works in Docker Compose.

 ## Development
+Please install both eslint and prettier plugins for your IDE of choice.

 After checking out the project, cd-ing into it, and setting up a Python3.7 virtual environment,
 - `npm install`
 - `wget https://raw.githubusercontent.com/hubmapconsortium/prov-vis/master/src/schema.json -O node_modules/@hubmap/prov-vis/es/schema.json`